Inorganic Chemical Testing Lab Houston TX

 What NIOSH method is used for hydrogen sulfide (H₂S)?

 NIOSH 6013 is the standard method for H₂S monitoring.
 H₂S is collected on a silver nitrate-impregnated sorbent tube at 100–200 mL/min.
+NIOSH 6013 is performed in-house at AGT Labs as a specialty analysis but is not within our AIHA IHLAP-accredited scope; results are reported as in-house specialty data.
 The OSHA PEL is a ceiling of 20 ppm with a 50 ppm 10-minute peak.
 The ACGIH TLV is 1 ppm TWA / 5 ppm STEL — 20 times more protective than the OSHA ceiling.
 The IDLH is 50 ppm.
 Critical: above 150 ppm, H₂S paralyzes the olfactory nerve — workers lose the ability to smell the gas.
 Any facility with H₂S must use real-time direct-reading instruments in addition to personal tube sampling.

 What is the OSHA PEL for chlorine gas?

 OSHA's PEL for chlorine is a ceiling of 1 ppm.
 The ACGIH TLV ceiling is 0.5 ppm — twice as protective.
 The IDLH is only 10 ppm — just 10 times above the OSHA PEL ceiling, making it one of the most dangerous exposure margins of any common industrial gas.
-AGT Labs uses NIOSH 6019 for Cl₂ monitoring — sodium sulfite sorbent tube, IC chlorate analysis.
+AGT Labs uses NIOSH 6011 for Cl₂ monitoring — Na₂CO₃ / sulfamic acid sorbent tube, IC chloride analysis.
+NIOSH 6011 for Cl₂ is on AGT Labs' AIHA IHLAP-accredited scope (LAP-101470).
 Cl₂ causes severe pulmonary edema rapidly at IDLH concentrations.

 What is the OSHA PEL for SO₂ and why is the ACGIH TLV so different?